BenParsley/cryptographic-failure/README.md

 ## Getting Started

 Since this is a client-side static web application, there are no database or backend servers to configure.
-You can run it instantly.

-### Option 1: Direct Open
 1. Clone this repository to your local machine:
    ```bash
    git clone https://github.com/yourusername/cryptographic-failure.git